krypto-kiddo/krypto-kiddo/README.md

 - 👋 Hi, I’m @krypto-kiddo , Blockchain Developer Intern at Strawhats DAO

-- Known as A2XiZED in the metaverse... and as Yashwardhan Dixit in the universe xD
+- Known as A2XiZED in the metaverse... and as YD in the universe xD

 - 👀 I’m interested in Blockchain and Crypto development